lashuti/Fishing/README.md

 #### Video Demo: https://youtu.be/G62BgIlKQ9E
 #### Description:
 My final project for CS50x is a tiny game called FishyFishing which, you guessed it, is about fishing.
-You are at a cute lake with two fishing spots and control a player which can go to those fishing spots.
+You are at a lake with two fishing spots and control a player which can go to those fishing spots.

+Don't look at the visual aspect too much.
+Didn't spend a lot of time on it :D

 The game has three "phases".
 The first one is when you're not fishing and walking around the lake.